 If you are like most people, the idea of getting lost in the woods is terrifying.
 But what if there was no chance of getting lost?
 What if you knew exactly where you were at all times?
 This may sound like a dream come true for some, but it can be achieved with GPS technology, so why use a GPS for hiking?

-GPS provides you many benefits on the trail as these devices can give you current weather, terrain maps, and the big benefits come from the SOS feature and the ability to message via GPS instead of cell signal.
-This is KEY when on trails as you tend to be far from cell reception and when danger hits communication is vital!
+GPS provides many benefits on the trail as these devices can give you current weather and terrain maps, and the big benefits come from the SOS feature and the ability to message via GPS instead of cell signal.
+This is KEY when on trails as you tend to be far from cell reception, and when danger hits communication is vital!

-You see, a GPS (Global Positioning System) device tells your location by using satellites to pinpoint its position on earth instead of cellphone triangulation.
-It also provides accurate directions and tracks how far you’ve gone, which makes them perfect for hiking trips!
+You see, a GPS (Global Positioning System) device tells your location by using satellites to pinpoint its position on Earth instead of cellphone triangulation.
+It also provides accurate directions and tracks how far you’ve gone, which makes it perfect for hiking trips!

-For those who say “why not just learn to use a paper map and compass”, a GPS doesn’t replace those vital skills but when you are far from humanity and a snowstorm is coming in getting alerts provides you time to plan and execute the plan instead of being caught blind.
+For those who say “Why not just learn to use a paper map and compass”, a GPS alone can’t replace those vital skills but when you are far from humanity and a snowstorm is coming in getting alerts provides you time to plan and execute the plan instead of being caught blind.

-Do I Really Need a GPS Device on the Trail?
+Do I Need a GPS Device on the Trail?

-For the vast majority of hikers, the next question will be whether they even need a GPS device, frequently because they point to their phone as a “GPS” device.
+For most hikers, the next question will be whether they need a GPS device, frequently because they point to their phone as a “GPS” device.

-We will look at both phones and GPS below, hopefully, it will give you a more clear picture as to the fundamental differences within both devices and why having and paying for a GPD device on the trail is a smart cost.
+We will look at both phones and GPS below, hopefully, it will give you a clearer picture of the fundamental differences between both devices and why having and paying for a GPD device on the trail is a smart cost.

 Why Choose to Use Your Phone

-The cost is probably the first big factor to why thru-hikers choose to use their phone as their sole navigating device.
+The cost is probably the first big factor as to why thru-hikers use their phone as their sole navigating device.
 The phone you have to have and pay for already is already also a GPS unit, so there is no additional cost.